 You must be willing to give constructive criticism.
-But keep in mind that some writers don’t take criticism well, and you’ll have to deal with angry writers from time to time.
+But keep in mind that some writers don’t take criticism well, and you’ll have to deal with angry clients from time to time.

 How much you can earn: Freelance editors make about $20 per hour, on average.
 Editing scientific and technical material tends to pay more than books, newspapers and similar media.

 How to get started: Upwork is the best place to go to land editing gigs.
 On Upwork, clients post jobs you can apply for.
 If a client picks you, you negotiate terms, and then the client extends an offer when you reach an agreement.

-Pro tip: If you’re looking to run a profitable blog, take a part-time editing job with a successful blog to get an inside look at a successful operation.
+Pro tip: If you’re looking to run a profitable blog of your own, take a part-time editing job with a website in your area of interest to get an inside look at a successful operation.

 Many online businesses generate a healthy income selling paid subscription newsletters.
-Some entrepreneurs — such as email copywriter Ben Settle or SEO expert Marie Haynes (I subscribe and highly recommend her letter) — make it a large part of their business (if not the main product).
+Some entrepreneurs — such as email copywriter Ben Settle and SEO expert Marie Haynes — make it a large part of their business (if not the main product).